 - waitForSync (optional, default false): If true creating a document will only return after the data was synced to disk. - journalSize (optional, default is a configuration parameter: The maximal size of a journal or datafile.
 Note that this also limits the maximal size of a single object.
 Must be at least 1MB. - isSystem (optional, default is false): If true, create a system collection.
 In this case collection-name should start with an underscore.
 End users should normally create non-system collections only.
 API implementors may be required to create system collections in very special occasions, but normally a regular collection will do. - isVolatile (optional, default is false): If true then the collection data is kept in-memory only and not made persistent.
 Unloading the collection will cause the collection data to be discarded.
 Stopping or re-starting the server will also cause full loss of data in the collection.
 The collection itself will remain however (only the data is volatile).
-Setting this option will make the resulting collection be slightly faster than regular collections because ArangoDB does not enforce any synchronization to disk and does not calculate any CRC checksums for datafiles (as there are no datafiles). - keyOptions (optional): additional options for key generation.
-If specified, then keyOptions should be a JSON array containing the following attributes (note: some of them are optional): - type: specifies the type of the key generator.
-The currently available generators are traditional and autoincrement. - allowUserKeys: if set to true, then it is allowed to supply own key values in the \key attribute of a document.
-If set to false, then the key generator will solely be responsible for generating keys and supplying own key values in the \key attribute of documents is considered an error.
+Setting this option will make the resulting collection be slightly faster than regular collections because ArangoDB does not enforce any synchronization to disk and does not calculate any CRC checksums for datafiles (as there are no datafiles).
+This option is meaningful for the MMFiles storage engine only. - keyOptions (optional): additional options for key generation.
+If specified, then keyOptions should be a JSON object containing the following attributes (note: some of them are optional): - type: specifies the type of the key generator.
+The currently available generators are traditional and autoincrement. (note: autoincrement is currently only supported for non-sharded collections)

-- increment: increment value for autoincrement key generator.
-Not used for other key generator types. - offset: initial offset value for autoincrement key generator.
+- allowUserKeys: if set to true, then it is allowed to supply own key values in the \key attribute of a document.
+If set to false, then the key generator will solely be responsible for generating keys and supplying own key values in the \key attribute of documents is considered an error. - o increment: increment value for autoincrement key generator.
+Not used for other key generator types. - o offset: initial offset value for autoincrement key generator.
 Not used for other key generator types. - numberOfShards (optional, default is 1): in a cluster, this value determines the number of shards to create for the collection.
-In a single server setup, this option is meaningless. - shardKeys (optional, default is ["\key"]): in a cluster, this attribute determines which document attributes are used to determine the target shard for documents.
+In a single server setup, this option is meaningless. - shardKeys (optional, default is [ "\key" ] ): in a cluster, this attribute determines which document attributes are used to determine the target shard for documents.
 Documents are sent to shards based on the values they have in their shard key attributes.
 The values of all shard key attributes in a document are hashed, and the hash value is used to determine the target shard.
 Note that values of shard key attributes cannot be changed once set.
 This option is meaningless in a single server setup.